 Side Step Falling in Love with the Shadow

-So, try to convince your clients to publish your content under your own name so that you can have a reliable portfolio.
-If the clients are not willing to mention your name on their website, offer discounts and/or a couple of free articles.
+So, try to convince your clients to publish your content under your name so that you can have a robust portfolio.
+If the clients are not willing to mention your name on their website, offer discounts, or a couple of free articles.

 Remaining a ghostwriter may financially pay off better.
 But in the long-term, it’ll leave you with nothing to prove that you’re a talented and successful SEO content writer.

 Keep in Mind That Uncle Google Never Gets Old

 Search Engine Optimization is not a stable methodology.
 That’s because each Google update can change the whole game and bring up new rules.
 So, utilizing the same old methods will only make you an outdated freelancer.

 “Keep up with Google and don’t get behind the updates.”

 Right now, the answer snippet is what every SEO content writer is fighting for.
 Since the last update in Google search engine algorithms, no more than a couple of web contents get the chance to own the snippets.